Changes to Class Enrollment - Fall 2021

 New Paltz, NY 12561

-In Person (please be aware that due to COVID-19 concerns, in-person services may not be available for the Fall 2020 semester): You may stop by the Office of Student Accounts in Wooster Hall, Room 114, any time the office is open to make payment.
+In Person: You may stop by the Office of Student Accounts in Room 114, Wooster Hall, 9 a.m. to 5 p.m.
+(10 a.m.-5 p.m. on Wednesdays).
 You may pay by check, traveler's check, certified check, or postal money order payable to SUNY New Paltz, or by VISA, Discover, American Express, MasterCard, or with cash.

-Electronic Funds Transfer (EFT): Students may arrange to make electronic payment through Flywire at https://www.flywire.com/.
-The student initiates the transfer, and Flywire converts the currency to US dollars and transmits to the College bank account.
+Electronic Funds Transfer (EFT): Students may arrange to make electronic payment via Flywire through my.newpaltz.edu.
+The student initiates the transfer, and Flywire converts the currency to U.S. dollars and transmits the payment to the College.
 The student’s Banner Student Account is automatically credited when the funds are received.
-Note that Flywire charges a fee for this transaction.
-Please contact the Office of Student Accounts if you have and questions about your invoice before making payment.
+Please be aware that additional costs such as currency exchange rates and credit card service fees may be incurred for international transactions.
+Total costs are displayed when selecting your payment method in Flywire.
+Please contact the Office of Student Accounts if you have any questions about your invoice before making payment.

 Deadlines and Late Fees